Welcome! Use code NEWYEAR26 to unlock 25% off all expert-led CLE, CPE, and Professional Skills webinars, and 10% off annual passes.

 Mr. Eades devotes his practice to medical staff governance, credentialing and peer review.
 As part of his practice, he regularly counsels clients on matters involving medical staff bylaws, accreditation standards, hospital licensure rules and the Medicare Conditions of Participation.
 Mr. Eades is routinely engaged by the firm's clients to assist with the drafting and implementation of Quality Assurance and Performance Improvement processes, peer review sharing arrangements, FPPE/OPPE processes and other medical staff policies and procedures addressing the conduct and competency of healthcare providers.
 Peer review confidentiality and peer review immunity are critical to effective hospital and medical staff quality review.

 Ms. Emanuele joined the Firm in 2022 as an Associate Attorney representing clients in both commercial and healthcare litigation.
-Her matters include prosecuting and defending breach of contract claims and representing medical professionals in State disciplinary (OPMC and OPD) investigations and proceedings.
-Ms. Emanuele was admitted to practice law in the State of New York in February 2022 and is also admitted to practice in the United States District Court of the Eastern District of New York.
+Her matters primarily include prosecuting and defending breach of contract claims; representing medical professionals in State disciplinary (OPMC and OPD) investigations and proceedings; engaging in the Dispute Resolution process with the National Practitioner Data Bank regarding Reports made on behalf of physicians; medical staff/clinical privileging disputes and intra-hospital hearings; as well as resident physician and fellow grievance matters.

 -